BillSnook/tweb/README.md

 consume
   thread - repeat
-    listen on stdin (with echo off) and handle input
+    listen on stdin (with echo off) and handle input from local keyboard

 threader
   start thread with runThreads routine